cds-snc/digital-canada-ca/content/en/blog/posts/we-love-a-good-challenge.md

 ---
 layout: blog
-title: We love a good challenge.
+title: We love a good challenge
 description: >-
   The Digital Industries table has challenged the Government of Canada to digitize all public-facing services by 2025.
 How could we make that happen?